Message from the Dean

 Nippon Life Professor of Law

-Details about 2022 Alumni Service Day will be added below as information becomes available for each event.
-In previous years, alumni have hosted events in Atlanta, Chicago, Dallas, Detroit, Los Angeles, New York City, San Francisco, and Washington, D.C.
+The 2023 Alumni Service Day will take place on Saturday, April 29.
+You can find more information and register for specific events below; additional cities will be added as details are confirmed.
+In previous years, alumni have hosted events in Anchorage, Atlanta, Chicago, Dallas, Detroit, Los Angeles, New York City, San Francisco, and Washington, DC.
 If you are interested in organizing an event in a new location or getting involved in existing activities, please reach out to Laura Gray at firstname.lastname@example.org.
 Go Blue!

-Alumni in the D.C. area will be volunteering with East Capitol Farm in Ward 7, one of several food hubs in D.C. which afford underserved communities access to fresh produce and other healthy foods.
-Register for the event and learn more here.
+Michigan Law alumni and friends will be volunteering with East Capitol Farm, one of several food hubs that provide underserved communities with access to fresh produce and other healthy foods.

 Alumni Service Day FAQs